 The impact of geography on military strategy

 Similarly to economic development, geography plays an important role in a country’s military strategy.
 First, war mostly occurs between neighboring countries, thus, any isolated country has the benefit of avoiding unnecessary war conflicts and interfere as the third party in a war conflict (the United States, the United Kingdom, Australia, etc).
-The Distances between two rivalry countries dictate types of transportation, weapons, and military operational strategy.
+The Distances between two rival countries dictate types of transportation, weapons, and military operational strategy.
 Obviously, countries with mountains, deserts, and sea coasts have an advantage over countries that lack these resources, and on some occasions, a war sparks over the control of important geographical areas.

-Climate and terrain have also been major factors of war strategy.
-Germany has lost two important battles, in WW1 (The Battle of Passchendaele) and WW2 (The Battle of Moscow), due to muddy quagmires.
+Climate and terrain have also been major factors in war strategy.
+Germany lost two important battles, in WW1 (The Battle of Passchendaele) and WW2 (The Battle of Moscow), due to muddy quagmires.
 These factors affect the operation of equipment, visibility, communication, intelligence, and mobility.
 The United States and China flirt with a war for decades, however, both sides are aware of the high cost and the complexity of the mechanism of operation of this kind.

 Geography also impacts the type of weapon an army requires.
 The Iron Dome, which was developed by Israel to get protection against short-range missiles, is not a demanded product over the world as other countries are not facing a similar military situation.